 - jQuery works in every browser and on every OS.
 No system is incompatible with jQuery.

-- In other terms, this JS library improves the web development process by allowing the same code to run on all internet browsers (Chrome, Opera, Firefox Mozilla, Internet Explorer, and Safari).
+- In other terms, this JS library improves the software development process by allowing the same code to run on all internet browsers (Chrome, Opera, Firefox Mozilla, Internet Explorer, and Safari).

 - There are several jQuery plugins that may assist web developers in making their code search engine friendly.
 If you use unordered lists to incorporate jQuery features, for instance, you can improve your site’s search engine optimization.